reedhedges/AMRISim/README.md

   on map georeference)
 * Multiple robots (good performance is possible on a fast computer with more than 50 robots)
-* Evironment and obstacles are loaded from a MobileRobots/ActivMedia/ARIA map file; use the same map with ARNL/SONARNL or your own software.
+* Environment and obstacles are loaded from a MobileRobots/ActivMedia/ARIA map file; use the same map with ARNL/SONARNL or your own software.
 * Interactively move robots and obstacles
-* Objects (robots or obstactles) may be configured to be detectable only by some sensors
+* Objects (robots or obstacles) may be configured to be detectable only by some sensors
 * Objects (robots or obstacles) may be set as "highly reflective" for special detection by the laser range sensor